-ANSWER: The belief you are asking about is such a wonderful topic to study in the Bible!
+ANSWER: The belief in predestination you are asking about is such a wonderful topic to study in the Bible!
 Christian denominations have been built, or broken, on misunderstanding this Romans 8 doctrine.
-John Calvin, arguably the most well known proponent of predestination (although it was first formulated by Augustine, who lived from 354 to 430 A.D.), is one of the founders of Calvinism.
+John Calvin, one of the founders of modern-day Calvinism, is arguably the most well known proponent of predestination (although it was first formulated by Augustine, who lived from 354 to 430 A.D.).
 John's father wanted him to study law.
 If he had listened to his dad we may not have had all the chaos and confusion this teaching has caused Christians and the Christian world in general!

 Let us think about the ramifications of believing in predestination.
 You could be the saintliest person on earth, yet despite all your goodness, you could end up in eternal torment.
 Another person, on the other hand, could be the worst sinner on earth, yet because God foreordained him he could spend eternity in the bliss of paradise.
-We may as well live a life of hedonism because it will not make one bit of difference in the end since God has already determined whom the "winners" and "losers" are!
+We may as well live a life of hedonism because it will not make one bit of difference in the end, if the false teaching of predestination is correct, since God has already determined whom the "winners" and "losers" are!

 "He (God) knew our sinful nature would preclude that (conforming to Christ's image), so he extended his grace to all who would accept the sacrifice of his son for our sins.
 His goal was that we would be exactly like his son in holiness and purity, but knew that without his power reigning in us it could never happen."